josdejong/mathjs/docs/reference/units.md

 <h1 id="unit-reference">Unit reference <a href="#unit-reference" title="Permalink">#</a></h1>

-This page lists all available units and prefixes.
+This page lists all available units, prefixes, and physical constants.
 How to use units is explained on the page [Units](../datatypes/units.html).

 <h2 id="units">Units <a href="#units" title="Permalink">#</a></h2>